Maarc/ansible_middleware_soe/README.md

 ## Test

-The deployed "ticket-monster" application can be accessed here:
+The deployed test applications can be accessed here:

 * http://192.168.0.101:9080/ticket-monster/
 * http://192.168.0.101:8080/petclinic-2.3.0/